Tagungsbanner Imag(e)ining Futures

 • Prof. Dr. Nicholas Müller

-Technical University of Applied Sciences Würzburg-Schweinfurt (DE), Social informatics and the social aspects of digitalisation
+Würzburg-Schweinfurt Technical University of Applied Sciences (DE), Socio-informatics and the social aspects of digitalisation

 • Prof. Dr. Gerhard Schweppenhäuser